airvlab/grasp-anything/docs/_docs/01-introduction.md

 ## Stay Updated

 This website will be continuously updated with the latest papers, datasets, and code.
-We encourage you to check back regularly for updates.
+Please check back regularly for updates.

-## References
-<a name="references"></a>
-- [1] Gupta, A., Dollar, P., & Girshick, R. Lvis: A dataset for large vocabulary instance segmentation.
-In CVPR, 2019.